 The Witches of Eastwick was a huge hit.
 Unfortunately for George Miller, he conflicted badly with the producers, so much so that he swore off Hollywood and returned to Australia.
 Alas, back home Miller’s subsequent output has seemed much less than he is capable of, with he since having directed only awards-friendly fare such as Lorenzo’s Oil (1992) and the uninspired Babe: Pig in the City (1998) throughout the rest of the 1990s and instead mostly producing other people’s work – Philip Noyce’s Dead Calm (1989), the first Babe (1995) – and for tv.

 Which is all a shame – one suspects if George Miller had stayed on in Hollywood that he might have become a leading name.
 Just look at the level of commercial success Miller’s own protégé Phillip Noyce who is a far less talented director, had managed to rise to.
-That said, Miller made a triumphant return to box-office success in the 00s with the animated Happy Feet (2006) and its sequel Happy Feet Two (2011), before returning to the familiar with the amazing Mad Max: Fury Road (2015).
+That said, Miller made a triumphant return to box-office success in the 00s with the animated Happy Feet (2006) and its sequel Happy Feet Two (2011), before returning to the familiar with the amazing Mad Max: Fury Road (2015) and the djinn film Three Thousand Years of Longing (2022).

 With all this against it – a director having a bad experience, a film that abandons a good deal of its source work – The Witches of Eastwick should have been to all accounts a disaster.
 Contrarily to expectation, it is an immensely enjoyable bubble of frothy confection.
 It certainly is a film that critically divides people – people either hate it or they like it, with few seemingly in between.